 La Tomatina facts

-The following year the youngsters returned with their own ripe tomatoes and started pelting the giants once again, the police intervened yet again, the next year was much of the same with the youngsters throwing the ripe tomatoes, this time some of them where duly arrested and imprisoned.
+The following year the youngsters returned with their own ripe tomatoes and started pelting the giants once again, the police intervened, the next year was much of the same with the youngsters throwing the ripe tomatoes, this time they where arrested and imprisoned.

-Due in part to protests from the locals the youngsters where released but the tomato throwing started to gain popularity with the towns inhabitants, the rest as they say is history as it has now become the monster food fest that it is today.
+Due in part to protests from the locals the youngsters where released but the tomato throwing started to gain popularity with the towns inhabitants, the rest as they say is history as it is now become the monster food fest of today.